Michigan governor proposes nearly tripling the gas tax

 Whitmer also will outline a proposed $500 million increase to state K-12 classroom spending, including a $180 boost in the minimum per-student grant and substantial funding hikes to teach low-income, vocational and special education students.

 She wants to boost the 26-cent gasoline and diesel taxes by 15 cents in October, an additional 15 cents in April 2020 and 15 more cents in October 2020.
 That would generate an additional $2 billion annually.
+She has said drivers already are paying a "road tax" because Michigan's pothole-ridden roadways are forcing them to pay hundreds of dollars a year on vehicle repairs.

 A top GOP lawmaker, Senate Majority Leader Mike Shirkey, did not rule out a tax hike to better fund roads and bridges but said his initial priority is lowering the high cost of car insurance in the state.